cognilabz/cognisecrets/README.md

 - 🔄 Compose a Secret from multiple source Secrets
 - 📦 Kubernetes-native controller
 - ⚡ Designed for GitOps workflows
-- ✅ Works perfectly with Argo CD
+- ✅ Argo CD friendly with custom health checks
-- 🔑 Never stores plaintext secrets itself
+- 🔑 Does not introduce its own secret store

 ---